angiet642/EE133.github.io/Lab2/README.md

 - Clock 1: 13.55 MHz
 - Clock 2: 10.706 kHz

-These waveforms were also measured on an ocsilloscope and spectrum analyzer, which will be discussed in the results section.
-The reason I included a snippet of the code below is to show the comments that clearly describe how the clock generator synthesizer is set up to generate the different output clock frequencies.
-We see that the common factor used between the 3 clock outputs is 25 MHz, which is the frequency of the crystal inside the chip.
-This frequency is multipled (using the PLL's) to create an "intermediate" clock at a higher frequency, before it is divided to achieve the desired output frequency.
-Overall, the code decribes how the functional blocks are used in the block diagram from figure 2, which matches the funtional description in the Si5331 [datasheet](https://cdn-shop.adafruit.com/datasheets/Si5351.pdf)

 ```python
   /* INTEGER ONLY MODE --> most accurate output */
   /* Setup PLLA to integer only mode @ 900MHz (must be 600..900MHz) */